Council of Ministers of Lebanon: Meetings and quorum

 The President of the Council of Ministers is the Prime Minister.
 He heads the meetings and calls ordinary meetings.
 Whenever the president attends, however, he chairs the meetings (but without voting on its decisions).
 In addition, the President can place any item he deems to be "urgent" on the agenda and order extraordinary sessions.

 The quorum for a meeting is 2/3 of the ministers, and its decisions are taken by those present (voting by proxy is not allowed).

-Secterian representation controversies
+Sectarian representation controversies

 There has been several controversies relating to sectarian groups and the power to topple the government.
 For example, in 2006, Hezbollah began mass demonstrations as all 5 Shiite and 1 Christian from resigned from the 24 member cabinet (2 short of the 1/3 needed to bring down the government) of Prime Minister Fouad Siniora.
 This meant that there was effectively no Shiite representation in the Cabinet and a Christian majority.
 Nevertheless, the government continued to function for another 2 years until incumbent President Emile Lahoud's term ended in 2008.